 Opportunity House is thankful for the ongoing support of Operation Breakfast and Blankets.
 “Chance and his team show us that everyone can make a difference in our community,” said Modesto Fiume, Opportunity House President.
 “We appreciate all that he has done for the homeless and those in our community who are struggling with food insecurity,” added Modesto.

-Opportunity House welcomes sports teams, confirmation classes, Catachism classes, clubs, schools, and youth organizations to get involved in helping the most vulnerable in our community.
-Chance is proof that you can make a difference in the community even at 13 years old.
+Opportunity House welcomes sports teams, confirmation classes, Catechism classes, clubs, schools, and youth organizations to get involved in helping the homeless and combatting food insecurity.
+Chance’s inspiring story proves that age is no barrier to making a difference in our community.